 Azure will create your new account in your subscription, including a new Azure Storage account.

 To use an existing Media Services account, select Use existing resource.
 From the accounts list, select your account.

-Your Media Services account must have the same region as your Video Indexer account.
+Your Media Services account must have the same region as your Video Analyzer for Media account.

 To manually configure your connection, select the Switch to manual configuration link.